litebird/litebird_sim/docs/source/external/hwp_sys.rst

 HWP_sys
 =======

-This module implements HWP non-idealities in 2-dimensional Jones calculus as described in `Giardiello et al. 2021 <https://arxiv.org/abs/2106.08031>`_.
-In this formalism a non-ideal HWP is described by
+This module implements HWP non-idealities both using Jones formalism (as described in `Giardiello et al. 2021 <https://arxiv.org/abs/2106.08031>`_) and the Mueller one.
+In the Jones formalism, a non-ideal HWP is described by

 .. math::
    :label: non_ideal_hwp_jones